KnowEnG/DRaWR/README.md

 ...
 ```

 If the genes have distinct weights (e.g. different expression fold changes), a second column (separated by a tab) can be added.
 Node weights must be positive with larger values meaning stronger evidence.
 For example:
 ```
-FBgn0041156	| 5.2
+FBgn0041156 5.2
-FBgn0041186	| 1.3
+FBgn0041186 1.3
-FBgn0010105	| 2.6
+FBgn0010105 2.6
 ```

-We also must create a file that specifies the universe of genes we wish to rank that our query gene sets are a subset of.
-Typically, this will be all of the genes on the species of interest.
+We also must create a file that specifies the universe of genes we wish to rank.
+Our query gene sets should all be a subset of the universe set.
+Typically, it will contain all of the genes on the species of interest.
 This is done with the same [gene set file](#gene-set-file) format above.
-For example, the *Drosophila* Universe File, [gene_sets/universes/dmel.ids.uni.txt](gene_sets/universes/dmel.ids.uni.txt):
+For example, the *Drosophila* universe file, [gene_sets/universes/dmel.ids.uni.txt](gene_sets/universes/dmel.ids.uni.txt) starts:
 ```
-FBgn0000032	| 1
+FBgn0000032 1
-FBgn0000289	| 1
+FBgn0000289 1
-FBgn0008636	| 1
+FBgn0008636 1
-FBgn0040505	| 1
+FBgn0040505 1
 ...
 ```

-Finally, we need a way to refer to all of the query gene set files we wish to example with DRaWR.
+Finally, we need a way to refer to all 12 query gene set files we wish to examine with DRaWR.
 For this, we create a [gene set list](#gene-set-list).
 This file must contain a line for each gene set with the location of that gene set file relative to the gene set list.
-In the DRaWR repository, the 12 *Drosophila* Gene Set List, located at [setlists/dmel_possets12.list.txt](setlists/dmel_possets12.list.txt), so it contents must list the location of the gene set files relavtive to the setlists directory:
+In the DRaWR repository, the 12 *Drosophila* gene set list is located at [setlists/dmel_possets12.list.txt](setlists/dmel_possets12.list.txt), so it contents must list the location of the gene set files relative to the setlists directory:
 ```
 ../gene_sets/dmel/2270_procephalic_ectoderm_anlage_in_statu_nascendi.names.txt
 ../gene_sets/dmel/4227_ventral_ectoderm_primordium.names.txt